namgyu-youn/topicgen/CONTRIBUTING.md

 - A clear, descriptive title has been assigned to the PR
 - A maintainer (@Namgyu-Youn) is tagged in the PR comments and asked to complete a review

-Thank you for taking the time to contribute to github-topic-generator!
+Thank you for taking the time to contribute to topicgen!